 Decorate Your Table With Homemade Placemats

 Another fun item to make with burlap is placemats.
 Instead of using regular jute fabric to make these placemats, I got my fabric from some old coffee sacks.
 This is a great way to still get inexpensive burlap but have the bonus of some fun graphics already in place.
-If you don’t have access to coffee or grain sacks, then print your own graphics and shown in the example for the burlap sign.
+If you don’t have access to coffee or grain sacks, then print your own graphics to transfer to the fabric.

 Decorate A Lampshade